AZANIR/wdioTestWithSelenoid/README.md

 # e2e-tests WebdriwerIO

-e2e-test for WebdriwerIO applications async-await mode
+e2e-test for WebdriwerIO applications async-await mode in selenoid
 ## Setup

 ### Install software and check out the project